hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01b-JSIntro.md

 + JavaScript
   + the "magic trio" of Web page: HTML5/CSS/Javascript
   + the only programming language that a browser can run
-  + w/o installingany plugins or extensions
+  + w/o installing any plugins or extensions
   + a real standard of Web

 + JS: interactive glue btw HTML and CSS